zcash/halo2/book/src/protocol.md

 G$.

-We will often use the notation $\langle \mathbf{a}, \mathbf{b} \rangle$ to describe the inner product of two like-length vectors of scalars $\mathbf{a},
+We will often use the notation $\langle \mathbf{a}, \mathbf{b} \rangle$ to describe the inner product of two same-length vectors of scalars $\mathbf{a},
 \mathbf{b} \in \field^n$.
 We also use this notation to represent the linear combination of group elements such as $\langle \mathbf{a}, \mathbf{G} \rangle$ with $\mathbf{a} \in \field^n, \mathbf{G} \in \group^n$, computed in practice by